uoe-agents/SaMI/README.md

 During the training process, we alter the values of mass and damping.
 In the test setting, we test on previously unseen mass and damping values.
 In the Walker environment, we found that in order to adapt to different mass values, the TESAC/CCM/SaTESAC/SaCCM policy tends to learn only one skill, which is ***the Walker hopping forward on the floor***.
 The following shows the training and testing videos of SaTESAC on different tasks (first 180 seconds, 6x speed):

 <p align=center>
 <img src="docs/gif/walker/walker-sasac-0.250.25.gif" width=200> <img src="docs/gif/walker/walker-sasac-0.251.75.gif" width=200> <img src="docs/gif/walker/walker-sasac-1.750.25.gif" width=200> <img src="docs/gif/walker/walker-sasac-1.751.75.gif" width=200> <img src="docs/gif/walker/walker-sasac-4.01.0.gif" width=200>
 </p>

+* [ ] multiple seeds multi-task training (same to Hopper)

 #### WalkerHopper ✔️

-During the training process, we alter the values of mass and damping, and randomly disable the right leg (i.e., joints 0, 1, and 2).
+During the training process, we alter the values of mass and damping, and randomly disable the right leg (i.e., three joints 0, 1, and 2).
 In the test setting, we evaluate on previously unseen mass and damping values.
-More importantly, in the moderate test setting, we randomly disable one joint of either the left or right leg (i.e., joints 0, 1, or 2); in the extreme test setting, we also randomly disable the left leg (i.e., joints 3, 4, and 5) or one joint of the left leg (i.e., joints 3, 4, or 5).
+More importantly, in the moderate test setting, we randomly disable one joint of the right leg (i.e., joints 0, 1, or 2); in the extreme test setting, we also randomly disable the left leg (i.e., three joints 3, 4, and 5) or one joint of the left leg (i.e., joint 3, 4, or 5).
 The following shows the training and testing videos of SaCCM on different tasks (first 180 seconds, 6x speed):

 <p align=center>
 <img src="docs/gif/walkerhopper/SaCCM_no_crippled_joints.gif" width=200> <img src="docs/gif/walkerhopper/SaCCM_([0, 1, 2], [3], [1.0]).gif" width=200> <img src="docs/gif/walkerhopper/SaCCM_([1], [0], [1.0]).gif" width=200> <img src="docs/gif/walkerhopper/SaCCM_([2], [0], [1.0]).gif" width=200>